Ivan1248/obsidian-selective-publisher/README.md

 1. Clone your target repository (e.g., GitHub Pages) to a local folder.
 2. In the plugin settings:
-   - Set "Publishing directory" to the local clone's absolute path or a directory within it.
+   - Set "Publishing directory" to the absolute local path of the repository or a directory within it.
+(If Quartz is used, this is the `content` directory.)
    - Optionally, change the "Publishing branch" (e.g., `main`).
    - Configure "Publishing criterion" (see below).
    - Optionally, uncheck "Show preview before publishing" to skip the preview modal when publishing.